mikedilger/gossip/docs/NIP_SUPPORT.md

 # NIP support

 The nostr protocol is a moving target.
-This page documents which NIPs gossis supports as of which git commit.
+This page documents which NIPs gossip supports as of which git commit.

-✅ = Fully Supported
+- ✅ = Fully Supported
-🟩 = Partly Supported
+- 🟩 = Partly Supported
-⬜ = Not Supported (but might be in the future)
+- ⬜ = Not Supported (but might be in the future)
-🟫 = No intention to ever support
+- 🟫 = No intention to ever support
-⬛ = Not Applicable
+- ⬛ = Not Applicable

 | NIP | Name                                 | Commit   | Support Level | Notes
 | --- | ------------------------------------ | -------- | ------------- | -----